Random-Access-Exomemory/fosscord.py/docs/intents.rst

 Under the original system this would result in 2 requests to fetch the member list (75 guilds, 20 guilds) roughly taking 60 seconds.
 With :attr:`Intents.members` but not :attr:`Intents.presences` this requires 840 requests, with a rate limit of 120 requests per 60 seconds means that due to waiting for the rate limit it totals to around 7 minutes of waiting for the rate limit to fetch all the members.
 With both :attr:`Intents.members` and :attr:`Intents.presences` we mostly get the old behaviour so we're only required to request for the 95 guilds that are large, this is slightly less than our rate limit so it's close to the original timing to fetch the member list.

-Unfortunately due to this change being required from Discord there is nothing that the library can do to mitigate this.
+Unfortunately due to this change being required from Fosscord there is nothing that the library can do to mitigate this.

-If you truly dislike the direction Discord is going with their API, you can contact them via `support <https://dis.gd/contact>`_.
+If you truly dislike the direction Fosscord is going with their API, you can contact them via `support <https://dis.gd/contact>`_.